-Even if you have specified the NOTIFY parameter in your print-job JCL, in these circumstances, you will not receive a message saying that your print job has been canceled:
+Even if you specified the NOTIFY parameter in your print-job JCL, in these circumstances, you will not receive a message saying that your print job is canceled:

 - If a printer operator presses the printer CANCEL key while the first data set of a job containing multiple data sets is printing, the first data set is canceled, rather than the entire group or job.
-You will not receive a message saying that your print job has been canceled, but you will receive a message saying that your job is complete, even though the first data set is not complete.
-If the operator presses the CANCEL key while the last data set of a group is printing, you will receive a message saying that your print job has been canceled. - If a printer operator types a JES CANCEL command that specifies your job number, and the job contains multiple data sets, your job is canceled, but you will not receive a message saying that your output has been canceled.
+You will not receive a message saying that your print job is canceled, but you will receive a message saying that your job is complete, even though the first data set is not complete.
+If the operator presses the CANCEL key while the last data set of a group is printing, you will receive a message saying that your print job is canceled. - If a printer operator types a JES CANCEL command that specifies your job number, and the job contains multiple data sets, your job is canceled, but you will not receive a message saying that your output is canceled.

-See "Specifying Notification When the Print Job Has Finished Printing" on page 163 for examples of using the NOTIFY parameter.
+See "Specifying notification when the print job finishes printing" on page 160 for examples of using the NOTIFY parameter.